-- Reverse Web-Link Graph - Map() outputs <target,source> pairs for each link to a target URL found in a page names source - Reduce() concatenates the list of all source URLs associated with a given target URL and emits the pair: <target, list(sources)> - Inverted Index - Map() parses each document and emits a sequence of <word, document ID> pairs.
-Reduce() accepts all pairs for a given word, sorts the corresponding document IDs and emits a <word, list(document ID)> pair.
+Reverse Web-Link Graph

+- Map() outputs <target, source> pairs for each link to a target URL found in a webpage that has name (URL) as source - Framework sorts all <target, source > pairs at Reducer Machines. - Reduce() concatenates the list of all source URLs associated with a given target URL and emits the pair: <target, list(sources)>

+Inverted Index

+- Map() parses each document and emits a sequence of <word, document-ID> pairs. - Framework sorts the <word,document-ID> pairs (at Reducer Machines). - Reduce() accepts all pairs for a given word, sorts the corresponding document IDs and emits a <word, list(document ID)> pair.